 Psychosocial Aspects of Sexuality

 The patient may or may not have an available partner at the time of diagnosis.
-Sexuality should be taken no less seriously by the clinician or the patient if there is no partner.
-For patients with a partner, the clinician should consider and discuss the duration, quality, and stability of the relationship before diagnosis.
-Additionally, as many patients fear rejection and abandonment, the clinician should inquire about the partner's response to the illness and the patient's concerns about the impact of treatment on the partner.[15,16,17] Partners share many of the same reactions as patients in that their most significant concerns typically relate to loss and fear of death.
-Moreover, the partner's physical, sexual, and emotional health should be considered relative to his/her previous and current sexual status in a complete assessment.
-A clinician should recognize that most couples experience difficulty discussing sexual preferences, concerns, and fears even under ideal circumstances and that sexual communication problems tend to worsen with illness and threat of death.
+Sexuality is taken no less seriously by the clinician or the patient if there is no partner.
+For patients with a partner, the clinician may consider and discuss the duration, quality, and stability of the relationship before diagnosis.
+Additionally, as many patients fear rejection and abandonment, the clinician may inquire about the partner's response to the illness and the patient's concerns about the impact of treatment on the partner.[15,16,17] Partners share many of the same reactions as patients in that their most significant concerns typically relate to loss and fear of death.
+Moreover, the partner's physical, sexual, and emotional health are considered relative to his/her previous and current sexual status in a complete assessment.
+A clinician recognizes that most couples experience difficulty discussing sexual preferences, concerns, and fears even under ideal circumstances and that sexual communication problems tend to worsen with illness and threat of death.

 To better illustrate the relationship between sexual health and psychological health, numerous sexual, physical, and psychological measures were examined in a cross-sectional study of 186 partnered women who had gynecologic cancers.
 Diagnoses included endometrial, ovarian/peritoneal, cervical, and vulvar cancers.
 Most women had stage I to stage III cancers and were white, college educated, and married.
 Their mean age was 55 years.
 Sexual morbidity was defined as a summed score of the following five factors: